noxthot/ss22_julia_workshop/pages/introduction/package_manager.md

 ```julia-repl
 (@v1.7) pkg> activate example
 ```
 If you check this new environment with the `status` command you will see that you have a clean package environment.
 You can return to the default environment by typing `activate`.
-If you want to create an environment that is identified with the project folder you are working on, type `activate .`.
+Type `activate .`, if you want to create an environment that is identified with the project folder you are working on.
 Whenever someone uses your project folder, this person can enter the same environment by typing `activate .` and install all needed packages with the used versions by typing `instantiate`.
 If you do not want to enter the julia environment, simply type
 ```shell
 julia --project=. main.jl
 ```